Elsewhere on Ulster

 Status: C

-Registered paramedics are required to make competently and confidently informed professional decisions on an ongoing based within a changing health and social care environment, for which they are professionally accountable.
-Paramedics should use the best available research evidence, clinical governance processes, and the views of people using services and the professional values underpinning nursing to make these decisions.
-The factors that may impact on certainty within care environments and that will need to be considered in decision making will be explored alongside decision making process the seek to led to informed and ethically defensible decisions that provide person-centred care.
+Paramedics should use the best available research evidence, ethical decision-making processes, HCPC standards, the views of people using services and the professional values underpinning paramedic practice to make these decisions for which they are professionally accountable.
+The factors that may impact on certainty within care environments will need to be considered in making will be explored alongside decision making processes the seek to led to informed, accurately recorded and ethically defensible decisions that provide person-centred care.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.